jmanthony3/Archimedes/docs/class/engr-839-001-mechanical-metallurgy.md

 Mixed dislocations are combinations of these.

 #### dislocation-motion
-Edge and screw dislocations achieve the same thing in various ways.
+Edge and [[screw-dislocation]]s achieve the same thing in various ways.
 [[dislocation-motion]] along [[slip-plane]] is called [[glide]].
 [[dislocation-motion]] perpendicular to [[slip-plane]] is called [[climb]].
 Transfer of dislocation from one [[slip-plane]] to another is called [[cross-slip]].